radiantlogic-v8/documentation-eoc/documentation/admin/admin-overview.md

 ### Alerts

-From the *Alerts* tab you can monitor and create alerts for your environments.
+From the *Alerts* [age you can monitor and create alerts for your environments.
 The main *Alerts* screen displays all of your current alerts including their associated environment, notification channel, a time and date stamp of the last update to the alert, and the severity status.

 For more information on alert management, see the [alert management](alert-management/alert-management-overview.md) guide.